What is the Difference Between a Travel Stroller and Full Size Stroller?

 A stroller that doesn’t recline flat is unsafe for newborns because babies under 6 months cannot support their necks.
 That’s why most ultra-lightweight travel strollers start only at the 6-month mark.

 If you want one stroller from day one, a full-size stroller is your safest and most practical option.
-The Loopie Hop, for instance, offers multi-position recline suitable for newborns, allowing it to double as your infant-friendly stroller right from the hospital ride home.
+The Loopie Hop, for instance, offers a multi-position recline suitable for newborns, allowing it to double as your infant-friendly stroller right from the hospital ride home.

 2. Think About Where You Live and Walk Daily